mattcarlotta/iMessageTool/README.md

 ```
 wc -c ~/Desktop/iMessageTool.sh
 ```
-Then, you must change the file permissions to make it executable:
+You must change the file permissions to make it executable:
 ```
 chmod +x ~/Desktop/iMessageTool.sh
 ```